 In May 1992, AEA issued \$56,890,000 of tax-exempt bonds that allowed the City and Borough of Sitka (Sitka) to refinance its 1979 municipal bonds, resulting in significant debt service savings to Sitka.
 In November 1997, AEA issued \$22,080,000 of tax-exempt bonds to advance refund and defease \$20,145,000 of the Series 1992 bonds (collectively with the Series 1992 bonds, the Sitka Bonds).
-As of June 30, 2007, the outstanding balance was \$39,490,000.
+As of June 30, 2009, the outstanding balance was \$37,455,000.

-The Sitka Bonds are special obligations of AEA secured under a trust indenture and are payable solely from the sources provided under the trust indenture.
+The Sitka Bonds are special obligations of AEA secured under a trust indenture by and between AEA and US Bank Trust National Association as trustee and are payable solely from the sources provided under the trust indenture.
 They are equally and ratably secured by a pledge and assignment of the municipal revenue bonds of Sitka held by AEA under the trust indenture, the obligation of Sitka to make payments under its loan agreement with the AEA and the money and securities held under the trust indenture, including a capital reserve fund.
 AEA has covenanted to notify the State Legislature of any failure to maintain the capital reserve fund at its required level.
 The bonds are further secured by bond insurance.